GScottAlder/the-road-to-learn-react/manuscript/chapter2.md

 # Basics in React

 The chapter will guide you through the basics of React.
-It covers state and interactions in components, because static components are a bit dull, aren't they?
+It covers states and interactions in dynamic components, which are more interesting than static components.
 Additionally, you will learn about the different ways to declare a component and how to keep components composable and reusable.
 Be prepared to breathe life into your components.

 ## Internal Component State

-Internal component state, also known as local state, allows you to save, modify and delete properties that are stored in your component.
-The ES6 class component can use a constructor to initialize internal component state later on.
-The constructor is called only once when the component initializes.
+A component"s internal state, also known as its local state, allows you to save, modify, and delete the properties of your component.
+The ES6 class component can use a constructor to initialize an internal component state later on.
+The constructor is called once the component is initialized.

 Let's introduce a class constructor.